mlhartme/yogi/README.md

 # Yogi

 Vocabulary trainer.
 For Germans to learn e.g. English.
+User interface is german.
 Implemented with Spring Boot 2.5, Thymeleaf and Bootstrap 5.

 ## Build and run locally